RebeccaPillay/graduates/libs/client/authentication/feature/README.md

-# client-company-explore-feature
+# authentication-feature

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test client-company-explore-feature` to execute the unit tests.
+Run `nx test authentication-feature` to execute the unit tests.